MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-shipstation-provider.md

 1. Go to **Providers \> Installed** and confirm that the provider you set up is listed with the status **Activated**.

 ##  Out-of-box provider capabilities

+The following table describes the out-of-box provider capabilities in Intelligent Order Management.

 |  Capability | Details |
 | ------------------ | -------------------------------- |